CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Introduction

 In this paper, we introduce a new data structure, called \emph{Context-Free-Language Ordered Binary Decision Diagrams} (CFLOBDDs), which are essentially a plug-compatible replacement for BDDs.
 CFLOBDDs share many of the good properties of BDDs, but---in the best case---the CFLOBDD for a Boolean function can be \emph{exponentially smaller than any BDD for that function}.
 Compared with the size of the decision tree for a function, a CFLOBDD---again, in the best case---can give a \emph{double-exponential reduction in size}. \Omit{Compared to a decision-tree representation $T_g$ of a Boolean function $g$, a CFLOBDD can provide \emph{double-exponential compression} in space compared to $T_g$.
 In contrast, when $g$ is represented using a BDD, it can provide only an \emph{exponential compression} in space compared to $T_g$.
 Thus, CFLOBDDs can sometimes provide an \emph{additional exponential degree of compression} than is possible with BDDs. } Obviously, not every Boolean function has such a highly compressed representation, but for the ones that do, CFLOBDDs offer much better compression than BDDs, and thus have the potential to permit applications to (ii) execute much faster, and (ii) handle much larger problem instances than has been possible heretofore.

 Similar to BDDs, CFLOBDDs can represent functions, matrices, graphs, relations, etc.\ (using either binary-valued or multi-valued terminals, as appropriate), again with the possible advantage of an exponential degree of compression over BDDs.
 Even for objects that do not fall into the best-case scenario of perfect double-exponential compression, CFLOBDDs may provide better compression than BDDs.
-Like BDDs, CFLOBDDs can be used to perform operations without having to build the full decision tree, and are \emph{canonical}.
-An implementation can ensure that only a single representative is ever constructed for a given function, and thus the test of whether two CFLOBDDs represent equal functions can be performed merely by comparing the values of two pointers.
+Like BDDs, CFLOBDDs are \emph{canonical} (\sectref{Canonicalness}), and operations are performed on them directly (\sectref{cflobdd-algos}): they are never unfolded to the full decision tree.
+Moreover, an implementation can ensure that only a single representative is ever constructed for a given function; consequently, the test of whether two CFLOBDDs represent equal functions can be performed merely by comparing the values of two pointers.

 CFLOBDDs are based on the following key insight:

 \begin{mdframed}[innerleftmargin = 3pt, innerrightmargin = 3pt, skipbelow=-0.0em] A BDD can be considered to be a special form of bounded-size, branching, but non-looping program.
 From that viewpoint, a CFLOBDD can be considered to be a bounded-size, branching, but non-looping program in which a certain form of \emph{procedure call} is permitted. \end{mdframed}